RetroFlag/GPiCase2-Script/README.md

 RetroFlag GPiCase 2 CM4 Safeshutdown with automatically switch LCD and HDMI display script

 ## Before install script：
-Make sure that GPiCase2 patch is installed.
+**Make sure that GPiCase2 patch is installed.**
 If the patch file is not installed and Install the script first, you will lose “config.txt” file causes CM4 to fail to boot

 ## After install script：
-1.safe shutdown:Directly turning off the power switch will trigger the script for safe shutdown.
+1. safe shutdown:Directly turning off the power switch will trigger the script for safe shutdown.
-2.If it is not turned on the charging base, it will be displayed on a 3-inch LCD;When the base is connected, it will be switched to HDMI output
+2. If it is not turned on the charging base, it will be displayed on a 3-inch LCD;When the base is connected, it will be switched to HDMI output

 ### For RetroPie4.7.1: